 Because of its approachable cost and technical sophistication, the Elan went on to become Lotus’ first commercial success, reviving a company stretched thin to the limit by the more exotic and less commercially successful Elite, and enabling funding of the Lotus success in racing over the next 15 years.
 No one knows how many Elans were produced over its nearly 12 year run.
 Serial numbers appear not to have been sequential, partly perhaps to create the impression of greater than actual production.
 A best guess is ~9,000 Elans were built, including 26R models and cars sold as kits.

 According to serial numbers, 22 1500cc Elans were produced before the S1 launched in May 1963 with the final 1600 (1558cc) designation and serial number 26/0023.
 The change from S1 to S2 in November 1964 began at 26/3901, although it is not possible to account for 3900 S1 cars having been produced; a jump in sequence is suspected.
 The earliest S2 cars were hard to distinguish from the S1 except for interior changes (the wood dashboard went full width and a lockable glovebox was available); about 200 vehicles into production, new integrated (clustered) taillights appeared and minor component changes are noted, including improved brakes.

-At model change times, it was hard to tell what components a specific Elan would come with.
+As Elan models (Series) advanced, it was hard to tell what components a specific Elan would come with.
 Sometimes old stock was used up in new models, and sometimes new stock was used to finish out an old model run.
 And sometimes major component change would occur in the middle of a model run.